 What is deal flow?

-Deal flow is a term used by Venture Capitalists, Angel Investors, Investment Bankers, and Private Equity companies to describe the quality and quantity of investment opportunities available to them.
+Deal flow is a term used by venture capitalists, angel investors, investment bankers, and private equity firms to describe the quality and quantity of investment opportunities available to them.

-Building deal flow helps financial professionals choose the best possible investment opportunities.
-This is because sourcing is a combination of intent and volume—selecting quality potential investments depends on having a large pool to select from.
+Building consistent deal flow helps firms choose the best possible investment opportunities.
+This is because deal sourcing is a combination of intent and volume—selecting potential investments depends on having a large pool to select from.

-6 tips for sourcing better deals to build better deal flow
+6 tips for sourcing better deals to build better venture capital deal flow

 1. Source referrals from other investors in your network

-It’s a good idea to prioritize referrals over other inbound requests, especially for riskier pre-seed, seed, and early-stage investments.
-Getting a stamp of approval from a trusted member of your network increases the likelihood that an opportunity is worth spending time on.
+It’s a good idea to prioritize referrals over other inbound requests, especially for riskier pre-seed, seed, and early-stage startups.
+Getting a stamp of approval from a trusted member of your network increases the likelihood that a potential deal is worth spending time on.

-Sourcing new deals from your network is essential for increasing deal flow, and the value of these referrals often depend on the strength of the relationship between you and your connections.
+Sourcing new deals from your network is essential for increasing deal flow, and the value of these referrals often depends on the strength of the relationships between you and your connections.
 Stronger connections are more likely to understand your investment thesis, investment strategies, and your key objectives.

 Because of this, their recommendations can be more tailored to your team.
 Getting these qualitative insights can be extremely important for early-stage investments when data is limited or not yet available.